Branch Basics Ultimate Guide to Nontoxic Floor Cleaning: It’s Easier Than You Think!

 Why a Clean Floor Makes a Big Difference in Your Health

-Your shoes carry you across parking lots, through gym locker rooms, and into bathroom stalls, where they pick up E. coli (causes intestinal and urinary tract infections), Klebsiella (pneumonia bacteria), and Serratia ficaria (a respiratory tract infection bacteria).1
+Your shoes carry you across parking lots, through gym locker rooms, and into bathroom stalls, where they pick up E. coli (which can cause intestinal and urinary tract infections), Klebsiella (pneumonia bacteria), and Serratia ficaria (a respiratory tract infection bacteria).1

 And forget the 5-Second-Rule - the bacteria on your floor may live for up to four weeks in the carpet!3 While these bacteria sound scary, the truth is that conventional cleaning products, particularly carpet cleaners, are also harmful to your health.
 Common floor cleaning products include perchloroethylene (a dry cleaning chemical that causes nausea, dizziness, and fatigue) and even naphthalene (a carcinogen manufactured from coal tar that affects the central nervous system).4

-But don’t get discouraged about cleaning your floors; we’ll walk you through quick and simple steps that are easy (and safe) enough for a kid to do.
+But don’t get discouraged about cleaning your floors!
+We’ll walk you through quick and simple steps that are easy (and safe) enough for a kid to do.
 So skip the fragranced sprays, polishes, and harmful chemicals.
 It’s easier than you think to keep your floors clean and to use nontoxic cleaning products to do it!

 Tools for Clean, Nontoxic Floors:

-- from the Branch Basics Starter Kit:
+- From the Branch Basics Starter Kit:

-- Vacuum (HEPA sealed systems are recommended)
+- Vacuum (HEPA sealed systems are recommend)

 - Scrub Brush

-- Microfiber Cloth or Rag
+- Microfiber Cloths*